stas-goncharenko/sgCaptcha/README.md

 SG_CAPTCHA
 ==========

-The SG_CAPTCHA PHP Library provides a simple way to place a CAPTCHA on your PHP website, helping you stop bots.
+The SG_Captcha PHP Library provides a simple way to place a CAPTCHA on your PHP website, helping you stop bots.
+- very light library (only 1.1 kb)
+- very fast generate captcha images ~ 0.135 s
+- good protected code
+- very usy to integrate

 Captcha will be looking like this:

 ![Bower version](https://github.com/stas-goncharenko/SG_CAPTCHA/blob/master/img/captcha.png)